The First Circle Entrance: Under

 The heat of garlic fell on me strong,

-and my skin tingled, demonstrating that I did belong.
+and my skin tingled, demonstrating that I did

 An old card catalog came into view